yakka34/ChatServerSE/README.md

 # Features
 * Threaded
 * Individual channels that can be created by the users
-* Easy to use ChatPacket for validating input, encoding and decoding messages

 # Usage
 Server recognizes the following commands: